-The scene file you are starting with has a ball ready to go in the "side" view.
-Please keep the ball on-screen through the entire animation and do not animate the camera.
-The ball has two translation channels for moving it around and one scaling control to squash and stretch it.
+The scene file you are starting with has two balls ready to go in the "side" view.
+Please keep the balls on-screen through the entire animation and do not animate the camera.
+Each ball has two translation channels for moving it around and one scaling control to squash and stretch it.
 It also has a rotation control if you need it, but I would begin using just translation and scaling.